devices-lab/solderbit-gamepad/README.md

 ![solder:bit Gamepad](./renders/v0.8/transparent.png "A render of the latest version of the board")

-The solder:bit Gamepad1 kit is designed to teach PCB assembly using surface-mount technology (SMT) to users of various abilities, including novices.
+The solder:bit Gamepad kit is designed to teach PCB assembly using surface-mount technology (SMT) to users of various abilities, including novices.
 Once assembled, the device functions as a gamepad that connects to a BBC micro:bit.

 ## Project status